Alan Arnold Griffith: Turbine engines

 Griffith went on to become the principal scientific officer in charge of the new Air Ministry Laboratory in South Kensington.
 It was here that he invented the contraflow gas turbine, which used compressor/turbine discs alternately rotating in opposite directions.
 No stationary stator was required in between each spinning disc.
 It was difficult to design the blades for the correct amount of swirl and difficult to seal the compressor flow passage from the turbine flow passage.
 In 1931 he returned to the RAE to take charge of engine research, but it was not until 1938, when he became head of the Engine Department, that work on developing an axial-flow engine actually started.
 Hayne Constant joined the Engine Department, which started work on Griffith's original non-contraflow design, working with steam turbine manufacturer Metropolitan-Vickers (Metrovick).

-After a short period Whittle's work at Power Jets started to make major progress and Griffith was forced to re-evaluate his stance on using the jet directly for propulsion.
+After a short period, Whittle's work at Power Jets started to make major progress and Griffith was forced to re-evaluate his stance on using the jet directly for propulsion.
 A quick redesign in early 1940 resulted in the Metrovick F.2, which ran for the first time later that year.
 The F.2 was ready for flight tests in 1943 with a thrust of 2,150 lbf, and flew as replacement engines on a Gloster Meteor, the F.2/40 in November.
 The smaller engine resulted in a design that looked considerably more like the Me 262, and had improved performance.
 Nevertheless, the engine was considered too complex, and not put into production.

 Griffith joined Rolls-Royce in 1939, working there until 1960, when he retired from his post as the company's Chief Scientist.
 He proposed an arrangement for a simple turbojet engine, which used an axial compressor and single stage turbine, called the AJ.65 and renamed Avon, the company's first production axial turbojet.
 He also proposed various bypass schemes, some too complex mechanically but including one which used 2 compressors in series, the arrangement subsequently used in the Conway.
 Griffith carried out pioneering studies into vertical take-off and landing (VTOL) technology, such as controlling in the hover using air jets.
 He proposed using batteries of small, simple, lightweight turbojets for lifting the aircraft in a horizontal attitude, a 'flat-riser'.
 Control in the hover was investigated using the Rolls-Royce Thrust Measuring Rig but using conventional engines with deflected thrust.
-A battery of 4 lift engines was used in the Short SC.1.
+A battery of four lift engines was used in the Short SC.1.

 Legacy

 Griffith is commemorated in the annual A. A. Griffith Medal and Prize awarded by the Institute of Materials, Minerals and Mining for contributions to materials science.
+The award has been discontinued in 2021.